In a Nutshell: Candombe28 November, 2010

 What else should I know?

-It also helped spawn Candombe Beat, the most popular strain of pop music in Uruguay.
-Using 3/4 rhythm artists such as Eduardo Mateo and Ruben Rada began creating folk and rock songs in the late 1960s which would be a blueprint for all Uruguayan music that came after.
-Artists such as Jaime Roos picked up the mantle in the ’80s but a successor is still to be found wanting.
-Most singers still keep the odd candombe song or two in their repertoire but the increasing popularity of Western music has diverted the focus somewhat.
+It also helped spawn Candombe Beat, the most popular strain of national pop music in Uruguay.
+Using a 3/4 rhythm artists such as Eduardo Mateo and Ruben Rada began creating folk and rock songs, often with hand drum percussion, in the late 1960s which would be a blueprint for all Uruguayan music that came after.
+Artists including Jaime Roos picked up the mantle in the ’80s.
+Most Uruguayan singers still keep the odd candombe song or two in their repertoire but the increasing popularity of Western music has diverted the focus somewhat.

-Recommended listening: The only real way to enjoy candombe is in the open air.
+The only real way to enjoy candombe is in the open air.
 However, Grupo del Cuareim (1999) is a good introduction featuring Uruguayan legends such as Ruben Rada, Hugo Fattoruso and Fernando ‘Lobo’ Nuñez.
-Also, Mateo Solo Bien Se Lame (1972) with its effortless mix of candombe, bossa nova and pop is a near-perfect and highly-recommended album by Eduardo Mateo.
+Also, Mateo Solo Bien Se Lame (1972) with its effortless mix of candombe, bossa nova and pop is a near-perfect album by Uruguayan icon Eduardo Mateo.

 Subscribe to the Sounds and Colours Newsletter for regular updates, news and competitions bringing the best of Latin American culture direct to your Inbox.